top of page

 Viruses

-Viruses are self-replicating programs that spread between devices.
-They can corrupt files, slow down performance, and cause system malfunctions.
+Viruses are programs that copy themselves and spread to other devices.
+They can damage files, slow your device, and cause it to stop working properly.

 Trojans